microsoft/PowerToys/README.md

 ### Mouse utility

-- Find my mouse has a new setting to specify a minimum distance for activation.
+- Find my mouse has a new setting to specify a minimum moving distance for activation.
 (This was a hotfix for 0.56)
 - Fix for the bug causing the task bar to be hidden behind other windows when a mouse utility was active.
 - Fix for the bug causing shortcuts set on icons to not activate when a mouse utility was active.
 - Fixed a slight offset in Mouse Pointer Crosshairs when it's configured with an odd thickness.